 Sticker books are the best!
 Melissa and Doug have a ton of sticker books that are a lot of fun.
 There are tons to choose from out there.
 From funny faces to underwater scenes, construction sites to mealtime activities (placemats, cooking, baking, etc) – the possibilities are endless.
 I have also taken some of these sticker books and laminated them and their parts, added velcro and used them in my classroom and with clients.
 I have found sticker books to be one of the best, low cost, educational tools because they are usually motivating and when you are looking for it, you can find stickers with the pictures that look like real life stuff.
 You can categorize, sort, identify all while improving your fine motor skills with a sticker book.

-Match It Puzzles – there are many different Match It puzzles out there.
+There are many different Match It puzzles out there.
 They range from puzzles that are simple 2 part puzzles (such as the heads and tails) to the higher skilled puzzles (such as counting and matching words to their pictures).
 They address language and cognitive skills, such as matching, associations and even sequencing.
 Another nice thing about these puzzles are they are cheap.
-You can find them on Amazon for around $10.00.
-I have found them in the past at TJ Maxx for even cheaper.
 The last use for these puzzles are for independent task completion.
 I work with older children who work on these as independent activities at a table while their parents attempt to cook dinner or squeeze in a phone call.
-(Blog owner’s note: I just found some of these match it type puzzles just YESTERDAY on clearance at Kmart.
-Plus, clearance was an extra 30% off.)

 If you come across the game, Hullabaloo by Cranium grab it!
 It is so much fun and it tackles so many skills that have been discussed in this article.
 It currently runs for $72.00 on Amazon and I don’t think any game is worth that much, but if you stumble across it at a yard sale or resale event, don’t hesitate to buy it if all of the parts are there.
 (Blog owner’s note: I did see it on ebay for $40, which is better than $72 but still not great.)